Employer of Record

 • Freedom to Terminate: Both the employer and the worker have the right to terminate the contract during the probation period without alleging or proving any cause.
 This can be done without prior notice and without any indemnity to either party.

-• Protection for Pregnant Employees: The termination of a contract by an employer is deemed null and void if it involves a pregnant employee, from the start of the pregnancy until the beginning of maternity leave, unless there are grounds unrelated to pregnancy or maternity.
+• Protection for Pregnant Employees: The termination of a contract by an employer may be deemed null and void if it involves a pregnant employee or other specially protected situations, unless there are grounds unrelated to pregnancy or maternity.

 Conditions for Validity